johnnyhy/kr_exercises/README.md

 # kr_exercises
-End-of-chapter exercises in the Kernighan and Ritchie C Programming Language book
+Select exercises in the Kernighan and Ritchie C Programming Language book